09 Mar Top 4 Home Plumbing Tips(Last Updated On: July 31, 2018)

 By replacing the washer you can fix the leak without need for a professional.
 As always, if you are unsure of your abilities, call a professional.

-We have all probably experienced the inconvenience of a break in the main water supply or the flushing of the town’s fire hydrants and the dramatic decrease in water pressure these cause.
+We may have experienced the inconvenience of a break in the main water supply or the flushing of the town’s fire hydrants.
+If so, we understand the dramatic decrease in water pressure.

 However, if your water pressure has dropped from a strong, steady stream to a spotty dribble, and a call to your town’s water department tells you that nothing should be interrupting your flow, then the issue may be with the pipes in your home.